HMS Lady Nelson (1798): Capture of Extremeña

-Later Service
+Later service

 Lady Nelson continued to be employed in carrying passengers and supplies between Port Jackson and the other settlements along the coast of New South Wales and Tasmania for many years.
 Some of these voyages were recorded in the newspapers of the time.
 A few of these voyages are mentioned below where of particular interest.

 She made a voyage to New Zealand in 1806 to return Tip-pa-he, a Maori Chief, to his residence.
 Tip-pa-he, was the head of the Maoris inhabiting the country contiguous to the Bay of Islands.
 Five of his sons accompanied him.

 Lady Nelson was laid-up for a while at the time of the departure of Governor Bligh to England in March 1809, but soon returned to service and made four voyages to Hunter's River before the end of the year.

 Governor Lachlan Macquarie sailed in Lady Nelson to conduct a tour of inspection of the two settlements in Van Diemen's Land.
 She left Port Jackson on 4 November 1811 and returned on 6 January 1812, after calling at Newcastle and Port Stephens.

 The evacuation of Norfolk Island, commenced in 1804, was not completed until 1813.

-"Lady Nelson" made three voyages to VDL between 1807 -1813, the first in 1807 carried 35 men, women, and children from Norfolk Island to Hobart Town.
+"Lady Nelson" made three voyages to VDL between 1807 and 1813, the first in 1807 carried 35 men, women, and children from Norfolk Island to Hobart Town.
 The 15 men and one woman had been convicts sent to Norfolk Island but were now free settlers.
 Her second voyage was in 1808 when she carried 25 men women and child from Norfolk Island to Hobart Town.
 Her last voyage from Norfolk Island to Port Dalrymple was in 1813 when she carried 43 men women and children.

 Lady Nelson left Port Jackson in December 1812, and a hired ship, Minstrel, left in January 1813.
 After embarking the settlers at Norfolk Island, both vessels had arrived in Port Dalrymple by 4 March 1813.